-Climate change could significantly impact the reliability of Utilities' supplies and/or the amount of water required to maintain existing landscapes.
-These changes may include reduced snow pack, earlier runoff, hotter and drier summers and an increased recurrence of drought.
+Climate change could significantly impact the reliability of the Utilities' supplies and/or the amount of water required to maintain existing landscapes.
+These changes may include reduced snow pack, earlier runoff, hotter and drier summers, and an increased recurrence of drought.
 A great deal of uncertainty exists related to current climate change projections along the Colorado Front Range and its impact on municipal water supply and demands.
-Current research indicates that changes in precipitation in this area are uncertain but that temperatures will increase and therefore it is likely that runoff will come earlier and in a shorter amount of time, precipitation may come more often as rain rather than snow and higher temperatures will increase outdoor demands and change growing seasons for existing landscapes.
+Current research indicates that changes in precipitation in this area are uncertain but that temperatures will increase and therefore it is likely that runoff will come earlier and in a shorter amount of time, precipitation may come more often as rain rather than snow, and higher temperatures will increase outdoor demands and change growing seasons for existing landscapes.
+For additional information refer to the CWCB 2014 report "Climate Change in Colorado: A Synthesis to Support Water Resources Management and Adaptation".
+18

-&lt;sup>12 Water Supply and Demand Management Policy Report (dated April 2014; approved by City Council in later 2012).
+17 Water Supply and Demand Management Policy Report (dated April 2014; approved by City Council in later 2012).

-Utilities' water supply planning criteria and assumptions are conservative in part to account for climate change based on the information to date.
+The Utilities' water supply planning criteria and assumptions are conservative in part to account for climate change based on the information to date.
 The City will continue to monitor climate change information and, if necessary, will revise its water supply planning criteria and assumptions to ensure future water supply reliability.